floweredscarf/su25/labs/lab14/index.md

 For the `changePriority` method, use the `update` method from the `MinHeap` class.
 The `contains` method has already been implemented for you.

+Note: **Do not just copy over what you have in `MinHeap.java`!
-Note: you shouldn't have to write too much code in this file.
+You shouldn't have to write too much code in this file.
 Remember that your `MinHeap` will do most of the work for you!
 Our solution only requires 5 line changes from the provided skeleton.
 It is of course fine if you use more lines but you should not be writing long functions for this.
 Instead, rely on the